 During the lessons in school we also got a chance to build our very own and very simple radio receiver and with this, we could listen to some broadcast stations.
 I remember how I sat at home in my room in the evenings with the receiver and a simple wire antenna listening to some broadcasts stations such as the BBC, Radio Moscow and the Voice of America among others.

 On January 11, 1980, I became a shortwavelistener (SWL) with the signal SM0-6596 and later the same year, August 14, I got my first amateur radio license and my signal was SM0LPO.
 Eleven days later, I turned 14 years old and nothing could be a better gift than my amataeur radio certificate.

 Now I just had to try to find a radio and after a while my parents bought me a Heathkit HW-101 transceiver and after a while I also bought the Heathkit HW-9 which was a one of a kind QRP-transceiver.

 On September 16, 1982, when I was 16 years old, I got my amateur radio license of the highest level.

 This level was called level A and with this in my hand I could use a radio transmitter with an output of max 500 watts.
 To get this licence one needed approved test in technology and regulations, and an approved test in morsecode (CW) with the speed of 80 characters per minute in both sending and receiving.

 I was now allowed to use amateur radio bands without restrictions such as lower license classes had and I kept my callsign SM0LPO.

 As a result of the highest license class, I now changed all equipments to a new equipment from Yaesu and the model was FT-101ZD.
-Along with this I also bought an power amplifier of the same brand with the model type FL-2100Z, an antenna tuner and a speaker (see picture to the left).
+Along with this I also bought an power amplifier of the same brand with the model type FL-2100Z, an antenna tuner and a speaker.

 Life proceeded and I stopped with amateur radio as a hobby for many years by various causes.